Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/freshness.md

 You can also use custom logic with `build_after` to set different frequencies for different days, or to skip builds during a specific period (for example, on a weekend).

-If you want to build every hour on weekdays (Monday to Friday), you can use Jinja expressions in your YAML file.
+If you want to build every hour on just weekdays (Monday to Friday), you can use Jinja expressions in your YAML file.
 For example:

 ```yaml
 +freshness: